DanwangJessica/GRSR/README.md

 * [~/scr/Example/2.Scaffolds/cordis.maf](scr/Example/2.Scaffolds/cordis.maf): the multiple sequence alignment result without the strain-specific segments
 * [~/scr/Example/2.Scaffolds/core_coords.txt](scr/Example/2.Scaffolds/core_coords.txt): is the positions of core-genome blocks in each strain without filtering short blocks and merging consecutive blocks.

-## Step 3.
+## Step 4.
 Generate pairwise genome rearrangement scenarios and find repeats at the breakpoints of each rearrangement events.
 - Firstly, merget the consecutive blocks in both the two strains;
-- Secondly, detect independent block-interchange and transposition events and find repeats at the breakpoints, the result is written to the reportA.txt;
+- Secondly, detect independent block-interchange and transposition events and find repeats at the breakpoints, the result is written to the report.txt;
 - Thirdly, calculate the reversals between the two genomes by using grimm after removing the independent block-interchanges and transpositions in step 2;
-- Lastly, check whether a pair of inverted repeats exist at the two ends of an reversal and store the results in reportA.txt
+- Lastly, check whether a pair of inverted repeats exist at the two ends of an reversal and store the results in report.txt

 Commands for Step 3:
 ```